Today is my 26th birthday and I couldn’t think of a better way to celebrate than by sharing this beautiful and decadent Nutella Cake recipe.

-Actually, when I first developed this recipe I topped it with Ferrero Rocher candies and brought it to my dad’s birthday party.
+Actually, when I first developed this recipe, I topped it with Ferrero Rocher candies and brought it to my dad’s birthday party.
 Everyone raved about it, but I knew it needed a few more tweaks to get it just right.

-Then I thought this would be the absolute perfect cake for Easter for anyone like me who’s a total chocoholic.
+I then thought this would be the absolute perfect cake for Easter for anyone like me who’s a total chocoholic.
 It became a part of an Easter dinner shoot we did last weekend and I just can’t wait to show you those photos!
 We scored some beautiful edible flowers and they really took this cake to a whole new level, without requiring any special decorating equipment or skills.

 I’m just in love with this cake, so I hope you find a reason to make it for your friends and family soon.
 If you do, be sure to snap a photo and tag me on Instagram with #handletheheat.

-Nutella Cake Recipe Tips
+Nutella Cake Layers

 The cake layers can be made a day ahead of time before you assemble the cake.
 Cover each entire layer (don’t cut them yet) with foil or plastic wrap and let them sit at a cool room temperature until you’re ready to assemble.
 Whatever you do, don’t refrigerate unfrosted cake layers.
 This will dry them out.
 You can also wrap each layer well in plastic wrap and pop them in freezer bags and freeze for up to 1 month.

-Leveling & Cutting Cake Layers
+Leveling & Cutting Chocolate Cake Layers

-To make this recipe the way you see it in these photos, we simply take each cake layer, level off the top, then cut in half for a total of 4 even layers.
+To make this recipe the way you see it in these photos, we simply take each cake layer, level off the top, then cut in half horizontally for a total of 4 even layers.
 I’d highly recommend a cake leveler like this one to make easy, quick, and precise work of leveling and cutting your layers.
 If you don’t have one, a serrated knife will work – it’s just harder to maintain an even cut.

 By the way, if you’d rather keep it a 2 layer cake, feel free to do that!
 You can also frost the sides of the cake if you’d prefer to as well.
 I would just increase the buttercream recipe by 1 1/2 and follow my cake assembly and decorating instructions from this video post.

 Yes, there is a lot of butter involved in this recipe.
 It’s cake!
-But anytime we have more layers that means more buttercream.
+But anytime we have more layers, that means more buttercream.
 Yay!
-A stand mixer makes easy work of powering through this much buttercream, but if you must use a hand mixer just be sure to use a deep mixing bowl.
+A stand mixer makes easy work of powering through this much buttercream, but if you must use a hand mixer, just be sure to use a deep mixing bowl.
 Do not skip sifting the sugar and cocoa, it’s essential for a smooth frosting!

 If you have more questions or frustrations with buttercream, there’s a link to a free buttercream guide here or at the bottom of this post.